 These are committees made up of members of Parliament.
 For more information, see the New Zealand Parliament website.

 Since 5 August 2013, legislation of this type is classed as a Legislative Instrument.
 To find Statutory Regulations on this website, search or browse under Legislative Instruments.
 For more about the change, see Legislative Instruments and About legislation.

 A Supplementary Order Paper (SOP) is a published document that sets out proposed amendments to a Bill.

 On this website, "terminated" refers to a Bill that has been defeated, discharged, vetoed, or withdrawn, or has lapsed.
 A terminated Bill has

 On this website, for an Act, "type" means public, local, private, provincial, or imperial.
 For a Bill, "type" means government, local, private, or member's.

 On this website, for an Act, "year" means the year it was enacted.
 For a Bill, "year" means the year it was introduced.
-For Regulations, "year" means the year it was made.
-For Deemed Regulations, "year" means the year it was made or, on occasion, the year it came into force.
+For Legislative Instruments, "year" means the year it was made.
+For Other Instruments, "year" means the year it was made or, on occasion, the year it came into force.